SethRobertson/GitBestPractices/index.md

 Personally, I commit early and often and then let the sausage making be seen by all except in the most formal of circumstances.
-Just look at the history of this gist!
+Just look at the history of this repository!

 <a name="panic" />